How to treat red rot and other bad problems

 Red rot

-I have unfortunately had to work on several articles with red rot, such as this project here.
+I have worked on several articles with red rot, such as this project here.

-Red rot is when leather has deteriorated over time and appears as a red "dust" on the surface of the leather.
-Although you see this on the surface of the leather, the deterioration goes deep into the fibrous structure of the leather.
+Red rot is when leather has dried out and deteriorated over time and appears as a red "dust" on the surface of the leather.
+Although you may see this on the surface of the leather, the deterioration goes deep into the fibrous structure.
+At this stage, the leather will tear easily or even just fall apart as there is no structure and strength left.

 Cause